 devolver

-If you don't like the dress, the shop will give you your money back.
+If you don't like the dress, the shop will

 GIVE UP